-Developing as a Manager in An Era of Uncertainty
+How to Develop as a Manager in an Era of Uncertainty

-While much of the writing and speaking about how uncertainty and change will impact our firms and careers has a doom and gloom sound to it, I beg to differ.
-In my opinion, it is the best of times to be developing as a manager and leader and navigating in your career if you're armed with the right skills, tools, and attitude.
+Much of the content about how uncertainty and change will impact companies and careers has a doom and gloom sound to it.
+Some beg to differ, though, and in other ways, it is the best of times to develop as a manager and leader.
+You can learn much about navigating your career if you're armed with the right skills, tools, and attitude.

 - Technology will continue to change everything.
 The accelerating pace of technological change is giving life to new industries and organizations and approaches to business.
-Uber is the obvious example that everyone references and of course, Facebook and Google (now Alphabet) and Tesla and SpaceX and many others are busy inventing the future.
+Uber is the obvious example that everyone references and of course, Facebook, Google (now Alphabet), Tesla and SpaceX and many others are busy inventing the future.

-- Tomorrow’s giant firms and industries will emerge from the list of industries McKinsey describes as the “Disruptive Dozen.”
-These firms have digital DNA and no ties to the businesses and practices of today’s long-standing mature firms.
+- Tomorrow’s giant firms and industries will emerge from McKinsey's “Disruptive Dozen” industries.
+These firms have digital DNA, a combo of unique organizational, human and technological factors that make up a digital company's foundation, and no ties to the businesses and practices of today’s long-standing mature firms.
 They are unencumbered by the past.

-- Every existing firm (including yours) is in a battle for relevance and possibly survival versus the emerging Digital DNA firms.
+- Every existing firm is battling for relevance and possibly survival versus the emerging digital DNA firms.
 The fundamental issue for existing firms is finding a way to move beyond the practices and business approaches of the past to new markets with new offerings and approaches.
-This is a non-trivial activity.

-- Thebig macro-forces of globalization, urbanization, demographic aging, geopolitical instability and the drive for sustainability (coupled with technological change), will drive the economic weather system on the planet for decades to come.
+- Macro-forces will drive the economy for decades to come.
 No industry or geography or sector will be immune from the impact of these forces.
+This includes globalization, urbanization, demographic aging, geopolitical instability and the drive for sustainability (coupled with technological change).

 - Internalize: “It’s Leader AND Manager.”
 Instead of burning precious gray matter on the differences between a manager and a leader, know that you need both great management skills and great leadership skills to succeed.
 They are both incredibly valuable toolsets of behaviors necessary for success.

 - Embrace the Reality of Power and Politics.
 Wherever humans gather in groups, power and politics are present.
 The challenge is learning to understand and navigate the political environment in a manner that keeps your integrity intact.
-And those who cultivate power (again, in a clean manner) are the ones who decide what gets done and who does what.
-If it feels better, consider this more about cultivating influence.”
+And those who cultivate power (in a clean manner) are the ones who decide what gets done and who does what.
+If it feels better, consider this more about cultivating influence.
 Just don’t ignore it.

 - Master Your Inner Game of Leading.
-We associate leading with a set of behaviors, including coaching, delivering feedback and providing direction.
+Many people associate leading with a set of behaviors, including coaching, delivering feedback and providing direction.
 And while these timeless behaviors are still important, the context in which you are being asked to lead and manage is very different today than at any other point in time.
-Today's effective leaders are uniquely attuned to their role and responsibilities for fostering a safe environment where innovation and experimentation flourish.
+Today's effective leaders are uniquely attuned to their role and responsibilities in fostering a safe environment where innovation and experimentation flourish.
 Consider this mindfulness for leaders.